gochoam/phosphor-splitpanel/README.md

 SplitPanel.setStretch(red2, 2);
 ```

-To set up the main panel you just have to add the corresponding widgets with
+To set up the main panel add the corresponding widgets with `.addChild()`.
+The
-`.addChild()`.
-The separation between adjacent panels can be adjusted with
+separation between adjacent panels can be adjusted with `.spacing`.
-`.spacing`.

 ```typescript
 let panel = new SplitPanel();